gjoris/recipe-asana/README.md

 1. Clone this repository
 2. Run the installation script for your respective platform
-3. In Franz, Services -> Add New Service -> Custom Services (selector under the serch box) -> Click "Amazon Chime"
+3. In Franz, Services -> Add New Service -> Custom Services (selector under the serch box) -> Click "Asana"
 4. Reload Franz